dsnanayakkara/book-manager-app/README.md

 - Log file is created inside the logs folder.
 - Logs are written to both the console and log file.
 - A RollingFileAppender is configured with max file size of 10MB

+## CI/CD
+- Github action runner is configured to compile, build and run tests when a new commit is pushed into the repository.
+- Workflow file can be found inside the .github/workflows directory.

 ## Credentials for testing (will be shared through email)